Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns OHLC candlesticks for one market over a time window, specifying supported periods (1m/1h/1d).
-It also provides the return structure.
-This distinguishes it from siblings like kalshi_candlesticks_batch.
+The description clearly states the tool returns OHLC price candlesticks for one market over a time window, with 1m/1h/1d periods.
+The phrase 'one market' distinguishes it from the batch sibling, and the tool's scope is specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.